dgoerger/dotfiles/README.md

 Unless otherwise noted, these confs and scripts should work correctly on current releases of

+  1. OpenBSD
-  1. Fedora Linux
+  2. Fedora Linux
-  2. OpenBSD
-  3. NetBSD

 macOS compatibility is untested.
-Windows 10 compatibility is best-effort.
+Windows 10 compatibility should not be assumed.

 Testing